sectalks/sectalks.github.io/yourcity.md

 After the first session, you can think to have your upcoming sessions in a [different format](../formats/).

-We will help you to find or create a CTF for your first session.
+We will help you to create a CTF for your first session.

 #Step 3 - Venue, date and time